Max-i Fieldbus

 • Added SPI interface to LAMP object to transfer non-light functions like pan, tilt, zoom and focus to a connected microprocessor for handling.

-• Added SPI interface to BOOLEAN object to control a countdown display for a traffic lanterns together with 3 lamps.
+• Added SPI interface to BOOLEAN object to control a traffic lantern with 3 lamps and a countdown display.

 Max-i Association